 How to grow phlomis

-Find out all you need to know about growing Jerusalem sage, in this detailed Grow Guide.
+All you need to know about growing phlomis, in this detailed Grow Guide.

 Phlomis is a summer-flowering shrub or perennial from the Mediterranean.
 Also known as Jerusalem sage, the leaves are very similar to the herb, but have no scent and aren't edible.
 There are different variations, all with distinctive hooded flowers that appear in whorls around the stems.
 Most are yellow, but some flower in pink or mauve.
 They thrive in sunshine and well-drained soil and are perfect for coastal gardens and dry borders.
 The dried seedheads work well in the winter border, making the perfect winter silhouettes.